Eastgate Consumer Mall: History

 In 1972, the formerly open-air mall underwent a conversion to an enclosed property.
 This was done to make it more competitive with other, newer malls that had been developed in the area in the intervening years, such as Washington Square Mall to the east.
 Three years later, the mall's then-owners, Equitable Life Assurance of America, announced further renovation plans that included new flooring and carpeting throughout the concourses, along with the addition of greenery and renovations to the property's exterior.

-A renovation in 1982 shifted the mall's focus to off-price and outlet stores.
+A renovation in 1982 by Melvin Simon & Associates (now Simon Property Group) shifted the mall's focus to off-price and outlet stores.
 Despite the craft stores and Burlington still being there, the tenants were notified in March 2004 that the mall would close on June 30, 2004.

 Building re-use

 The facility was sold in 2008 to Lifeline Data Centers, an Indianapolis-based data storage company.
 In 2010, Lifeline allowed Indiana Department of Public Safety to take some of the building up, reportedly an emergency center.
 In 2013, the Department of Public Safety left the building.
 In 2013, Chicago-based New Generation Power International partnered with Lifeline to install a 1 megawatt solar farm on the facility.